Robert L. Carter: Personal history and early life

 Carter was born on March 11, 1917, in Caryville, Florida.
 As part of the Great Migration of southern blacks moving north, his mother Annie Martin Carter took him, when he was six weeks old, and his siblings, to Newark, New Jersey, where his father, Robert L. Carter Sr., worked.
 However, his father died when he was a year old.
 Nonetheless, the family stayed in Newark, and his mother worked as a laundress to support her family, helped by her eldest daughter, who worked as a seamstress until marrying when Carter was 12.
 Carter began high school at Barringer High School in Newark.

 The family moved to East Orange, New Jersey during Carter's high school years, where Carter's activism began after he read that a state court had ruled against racially discriminatory practices such as that high school's only allowing black students to use the swimming pool on Fridays, and entered the pool with white students, defying a teacher's threats.
 The school chose to close down its pool rather than integrate it.
 Carter graduated at age 16 from East Orange High School after having skipped two grades.

 Carter earned an Artium Baccalaureus degree in political science from Lincoln University in Pennsylvania in 1937 and his Bachelor of Laws from Howard University School of Law in 1940, both on scholarship and from predominantly black institutions.
-Carter earned his Master of Laws from Columbia Law School in 1941, after writing an influential master's thesis that would later define the NAACP's legal strategy on the right to freedom of association under the First Amendment to the United States Constitution.
+Carter earned his Master of Laws from Columbia Law School in 1941 using the funds from a 1940 Rosenwald Fellowship, after writing an influential master's thesis that would later define the NAACP's legal strategy on the right to freedom of association under the First Amendment to the United States Constitution.

 Carter joined the United States Army Air Corps a few months before the United States entered World War II.
 Experiences such as a white captain's welcoming him to the Augusta, Georgia station by telling him that they did not believe in educating black people, made Carter militant.
 Nonetheless, Carter completed Officer Candidate School and received a commission as lieutenant.
 As the only black officer at Harding Field in Baton Rouge, Louisiana, Carter integrated the officer's club, to the consternation of many.
 He then transferred to Columbus, Ohio, but continued to face hostility based on his race.

 In 1946, Carter married Gloria Spencer (who died in 1971) and had two sons: John W. Carter, who became a justice of the New York Supreme Court in the Bronx, and David Carter.